BoldGrid/boldgrid-theme-framework/README.md

 ### 1.2.7 ###
 * Bug Fix: Fixing issue with tinymce cache busting.
+* Bug Fix: Blog page not getting proper containers if set to a static page.

 ### 1.2.6 ###
 * Bug Fix: Fixing issue with sidebar displaying on specific page templates.